prefix-dev/rattler-build/docs/recipe_file.md

 ### Ignore run exports

-There maybe cases where an upstream package has a problematic `run_exports` constraint, you can ignore it in your recipe by listing the upstream package name in the `ignore_run_exports` section in `requirements`.
+There maybe cases where an upstream package has a problematic `run_exports` constraint.
+You can ignore it in your recipe by listing the upstream package name in the `ignore_run_exports` section in `requirements`.

 You can ignore them by package name, or by naming the runtime dependency directly.